runtimeverification/wasm-semantics/wasm.md

 The allocation of a new `tableinst`.
 Currently at most one table may be defined or imported in a single module.
 The only allowed `TableElemType` is "funcref", so we ignore this term in the reducted sort.
+The table values are addresses into the store of functions.

 ```k
     syntax Defn      ::= TableDefn